Otto H. Kahn House: Site

-The Otto H. Kahn House is at 1 East 91st Street in the Carnegie Hill section of the Upper East Side of Manhattan in New York City.
+The Otto H. Kahn House is at 1 East 91st Street in the Carnegie Hill section of the Upper East Side of Manhattan in New York City, New York, US.
 It stands on the northeast corner of Fifth Avenue and 91st Street, facing Central Park to the west.
 The site measures 100 ft wide on Fifth Avenue to the west and 145 ft wide on 91st Street to the south.
 During the 20th century, the house occupied the north end of Fifth Avenue's Millionaires' Row.
 On the same city block to the east are the James A. Burden House (which is internally connected with the Kahn House), the John Henry Hammond House, and the John and Caroline Trevor House.
 The Felix M. Warburg House, containing the Jewish Museum, is on the block to the north.
 Just south of the Otto H. Kahn House is the Andrew Carnegie Mansion at 2 East 91st Street, housing the Cooper Hewitt, Smithsonian Design Museum.
 The townhouses on 11, 15, and 17 East 90th Street and the Spence School are located on the same block as the Carnegie Mansion, southeast of the Kahn House.